slackapi/deno-slack-hub/README.md

 import this project in your next gen deno project

-use the connecotrs in a workflow
+use the connectors in a workflow

 ```ts
 import { DefineWorkflow, Schema } from "deno-slack-sdk/mod.ts";